 Subsidizing a Share

-Subsidizing families & individuals who would love to buy a share in the Community but don’t have the funds to do so is a great way to ensure that someone who has been cooperating and sharing with us and who has participated in the PDCi courses, can become a member more quickly.
-The amounts for this option would be between $5,000 – $50,000 – $100,000 & they don’t have to come from one donor, but you can say if you would like your donation to start such a fund.
+Subsidizing families & individuals who would love to buy a share in the Community but don’t have the funds is a great way to ensure that someone who has been cooperating and sharing with us and who has participated in the PDC courses, can become a member more quickly.
+The amounts for this option would be between $5,000 – $20,000 to subsidize a share, since we can combine funds from more than one donor.